-'Not everything that counts can be counted.'
+Not everything that counts can be counted.

 Albert Einstein

+More than a quarter of Next's 40,000 staff hold share options or awards over a combined 6.4m shares.
 Culture is one of the most important, yet least understood, drivers of long-term value.
 It can attract the best people, provide direction in a crisis and help avoid disruption; it is difficult to create and harder to sustain but that also makes it near impossible to copy.
 Those able to maintain an effective culture invariably see their competitive advantages grow over time.
 Culture is extremely difficult to measure, especially in the short-term.
 Over the long-term though, it is arguably more important than anything else.